cjdbarlow/Part-One/the-viva.md

 * Be confident
 Enjoy it if you can.
 * Learn to think on your feet
 The viva will often assess knowledge in a different way to the SAQs.
 The knowledge will still be there, but may require a different approach to access it.
 This requires **practice**.
+This is also important for deliver a sound answer based on incomplete knowledge.
 * It's okay to say "I don't know"
 But probably not on the first question.
     * If you don't know immmediately, can you work it out from first principles?